Vista, California: Racial and ethnic composition

+2020 census

+As of the 2020 census, Vista had a population of 98,381.
+The median age was 35.0 years.
+Males comprised 50.1% of the population and females comprised 49.9%.
+23.3% of residents were under the age of 18 and 12.5% of residents were 65 years of age or older.
+For every 100 females there were 100.3 males, and for every 100 females age 18 and over there were 98.4 males age 18 and over.

+Whites and Hispanics were the most numerous race and ethnic groups in the city, and 7.8% of residents identified as Hispanic and White alone.

+100.0% of residents lived in urban areas, while 0.0% lived in rural areas.

+There were 31,663 households in Vista, of which 37.6% had children under the age of 18 living in them.
+Of all households, 49.5% were married-couple households, 17.0% were households with a male householder and no spouse or partner present, and 24.9% were households with a female householder and no spouse or partner present.
+About 18.7% of all households were made up of individuals and 7.0% had someone living alone who was 65 years of age or older.

+There were 32,815 housing units, of which 3.5% were vacant.
+The homeowner vacancy rate was 1.1% and the rental vacancy rate was 3.8%.

-2022
+2022 American Community Survey

 The 2022 American Community Survey 1-Year Estimates reported that within Vista city, whites and Hispanics were the most numerous race/ethnic groups.
 The top ancestries were German, English, and Irish.
 All other specified races individually made up less than 10% of the population.
 Within the population under 18, whites made up a larger fraction at 83.8%.
 Among households having children, the average number of children was two.
 The overall median age was 34.4 years.

-Households with at least one individual employed full-time earned a median household income of $144,464.
-For households with both spouses employed full-time, median household income was $191,468.
-Approximately 9.1% of the population was below the poverty line, an improvement over both the national and California state averages.
+The median household income was $94,975.
+Approximately 10.5% of the population was below the poverty line, an improvement over both the national and California state averages.
 The poverty rate was highest among single parent households with young children (greater than 20%), and lowest among married couple households with young children (less than 5%).
 The majority of households were married couple families, and the majority of homes were single-family detached houses.
 More residents owned their homes than rented.

-2020

-The 2020 Decennial U.S. census reported Vista's population numbered 98,381 with a median age of 35.0 years.
-Males comprised 50.1% and females 49.9%.
-Whites and Hispanics were the most numerous race/ethnic groups.
-The white non-Hispanic population made up 36.1% of the city, while the remainder was predominantly Hispanic or Latino at 50.6%.
-Individuals selecting both Hispanic and white alone made up 7.8% of Vista's population.
-All other specified races individually made up less than 15% of the population.